sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 ### Check-In

-After some time, gently follow up to see how they’re feeling and to keep the lines of communication open.
+After some time, gently follow up to see how they're feeling and to keep the lines of communication open.

 ### Reinforce Your Commitment

-Make it clear that you’re serious about maintaining your friendship and making it a priority.
+Make it clear that you're serious about maintaining your friendship and making it a priority.

 ## Frequently Asked Questions